aaronbloomfield/ccc/hws/metamask/index.md

 As both are wrapped in the Web3 constructor, they operate the same way.

 As a general rule, any one Javascript function should use only one of those connections, as they may be slightly out of sync with each other (the MetaMask one has about a 5 second delay, for example).
-If you are sending transactions to the blockchain, you have to use the `web3mm` one.
-Otherwise, use the `web3` one.
-As you will only have four functions that send transactions to the blockchain, only those four will use `web3mm`.
+If you are sending transactions to the blockchain, you have to use the `web3mm` connection.
+Otherwise, use the `web3` connection.
+As you will only be writing five functions that send transactions to the blockchain, only those will use `web3mm`.

 Likewise, we need an auction contract interface that connects through the `web3mm` connection.
 Currently there is this line of code in the HTML file: